Psiphon-Inc/psiphon-automation/README.md

 - After resuming from system sleep, my system ended up in a state where I could no longer connect at all -- even after closing the app and clearing proxy settings and restarting it.
 (Hopefully after reboot...)
+  - ... or maybe this was a coincidence and actually due to the change in firewall rules.

 - If one "synchronized exit" worker threat exits messily, the other one should not do the clean, StopImminent exit.
 In particular, if Plonk does, Polipo